liopeer/sumo-rl-docker/README.md

  - `docker pull lionelpeer/sumo-rl:latest`

 ## Starting an interactive Container
+ - `-it` flag starts an interactive session
+ - `--rm` flag cleans up, after you exit the container and I recommend using it
+ - `-v $(pwd):/usr/src/` if you want your current (host) directory to be accessible in the container's `/usr/src/` (you can of course also use a different mounting point)

 macOS (ARM/M1)
- - `docker run -it --platform=linux/amd64 lionelpeer/sumo-rl:latest`
+ - `docker run -it --rm -v $(pwd):/usr/src/ --platform=linux/amd64 lionelpeer/sumo-rl`

 Linux (x86/x64) without GPUs
- - `docker run -it lionelpeer/sumo-rl:latest`
+ - `docker run -it --rm -v $(pwd):/usr/src/ lionelpeer/sumo-rl`

 Linux (x86/x64), giving access to GPUs 2 and 3, e.g. when having 4 GPUs (0,1,2,3)
- - `docker run -it --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES="2,3" lionelpeer/sumo-rl:latest`
+ - `docker run -it --rm -v $(pwd):/usr/src/ --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES="2,3" lionelpeer/sumo-rl`

 **In all cases:**
-`RLlib` struggles with the container size, so in all above cases it might be helpful to use the following flag
+`RLlib` struggles with the container size, so if you want to use `RLlib`, set the additional flag
  - `--shm-size=10.24gb`

 ## Using a Jupyter server in the Container
-add the following flags to above commands
+Run an interactive session like above, but add the following flag:
  - `-p 8888:8888`

+ In the container shell run:
- - `--entrypoint="jupyter lab --no-browser --ip=0.0.0.0"`
+ - `jupyter lab --no-browser --ip=0.0.0.0 --allow-root`

-open a browser and go to `localhost:8888`
+open a browser and go to `localhost:8888/<ACCESS_TOKEN>`. the access token will be exposed in the shell.

 ## Using GUIs
  - should work with some X11 forwarding when using a Linux host